simolus3/drift/docs/content/type_converters.md

 In database rows, columns to which a type converter has been applied are storing the result of `toSql()`.
-Drift will apply the type converter automatically when reading or writing rows, but they are not applied automatically when creating your own [expressions]('dart_api/expressions.md').
+Drift will apply the type converter automatically when reading or writing rows, but they are not applied automatically when creating your own [expressions](dart_api/expressions.md).
-For example, filtering for values with [`column.equals`](https://drift.simonbinder.eu/api/drift/expression/equals) will compare not apply the type converter, you'd be comparing the underlying database values.
+For example, filtering for values with [`column.equals`](https://drift.simonbinder.eu/api/drift/expression/equals) will not apply the type converter, you'd be comparing the underlying database values.

-On columns with type converters, [`equalsValue`](https://drift.simonbinder.eu/api/drift/generatedcolumnwithtypeconverter/equalsvalue) can be used instead - unlike `equals`, `equasValue` will apply the converter before emitting a comparison in SQL.
+On columns with type converters, [`equalsValue`](https://drift.simonbinder.eu/api/drift/generatedcolumnwithtypeconverter/equalsvalue) can be used instead - unlike `equals`, `equalsValue` will apply the converter before emitting a comparison in SQL.
 If you need to apply the converter for other comparisons as well, you can do that manually with `column.converter.toSql`.

-For variables used in queries that are part of a [drift file]('sql_api/drift_files.md'), type converters will be applied by default if the `apply_converters_on_variables` [builder option]('generation_options/index.md') is enabled (which it is by default).
+For variables used in queries that are part of a [drift file](sql_api/drift_files.md), type converters will be applied by default if the `apply_converters_on_variables` [builder option](generation_options/index.md) is enabled (which it is by default).

 When reading custom expressions that should have a type converter attached to them, you'd have to first read the underlying SQL value and then apply your type converter manually.